4d/4D-NetKit/README.md

 #### mailLabel object

-A `mailLabel` object contains the following properties (note that additional information can be returned by the server):
+A `mailLabel` object contains the following properties (note that not all properties are returned in some cases, and additional properties may be returned by the server in other cases):

 |Property|Type|Description|
 |---------|--- |------|